 I’m excited today because I’ve got a favorite baby quilt tutorial, perfect for 5″ charm squares and showing-off cute fabric.
 It’s also a skill-builder quilt, so if you’re a new quilter, this will help you build your skills for piecing a quilt on the diagonal.
-If you are brand-new to quilting, I highly reccomend you check out my Beginning Quilting series for all the basics on supplies, cutting fabric, piecing, and quilting!
+If you are brand-new to quilting, I highly recommend you check out my Beginning Quilting series for all the basics on supplies, cutting fabric, piecing, and quilting!

 These cheerful, vintage-inspired prints are so pretty – I was really excited to create something fun with them.

-This baby lattice quilt is inspired by one of my most popular patterns – my large Lattice Quilt.
+This lattice baby quilt is inspired by one of my most popular patterns – my large Lattice Quilt.
 It’s such a great one for showing-off lots of busy prints because the sashing breaks them up and lets each one pop.
-Many people over the years have asked for a baby version of that pattern, but the scale of those blocks is too large for a small quilt.
+Many people over the years have asked for a baby version of that lattice quilt pattern, but the scale of those blocks is too large for a small quilt.
 So I’ve reduced the scale of the blocks – making it Charm Square (5″ x 5″) friendly.
-I wrote this pattern quite a while ago, but decided it was time for an update.
+I wrote this lattice baby quilt pattern quite a while ago, but decided it was time for an update.

 Lattice Baby Quilt Tutorial